Fleabane (Conyza spp.)

 Chemical Control of Fleabane:

-Small Fleabane plants are pretty easy to kill, and a late post-emergent application of some phenoxy herbicides during Spring can control them.
+Small Fleabane plants are pretty easy to kill, and a late Spring post-emergent application of phenoxy herbicides controls them.
+Due the hairy nature of Horseweed use an organosilicone surfactant (ProForce Scrubwet) at 200 mL/100 L with these.

 Pre-Emergent Control of Fleabane.